ArFake: A Robust Framework for Multi-Dialect Arabic Speech Spoofing Detection Benchmark: ArFake Framework Methodology

-For our baseline models, we used Whisper-small, Whisper-large, wav2vec2, and HuBERT-base speech encoders due to their vast popularity in the speech domain.
-We applied two identical feed-forward sublayers, each comprising a fully connected layer followed by a ReLU activation function and a dropout layer.
-This feed-forward block is repeated twice.
-After the feed-forward modules, the output is passed to a final classification layer that maps the learned features to the desired output classes.
-We trained the models using Adam optimizer with learning rate $1 \times 10^{-3}$ and dropout 0.5.
+\item \textbf{Embedding-based deep learning models:} We used pretrained speech models—HuBERT-base, Whisper-small, Whisper-large, and wav2vec2—to extract high-level speech embeddings capturing semantic and acoustic cues.
+On top of these embeddings, we added a simple classifier head consisting of two feed-forward layers (each with a fully connected layer, ReLU activation, and dropout) followed by a final classification layer.
+The models were trained with the Adam optimizer, a learning rate of $1 \times 10^{-3}$, and a dropout rate of 0.5.